Biography & Interview

 Are you going to approach shows differently now that you’re headlining instead of opening?

 I guess so.
 We’re so used to opening up for bands, so we play like a quick half hour, in and out.
 We don’t like to talk too much between songs because all the people are there for the headlining band and we just want to help the show out.
 The fact that we’re headlining will bring more responsibility, we want to make sure that everybody leaves the show very satisfied and wanting to come back the next time we’re in town.
 We have a good month and a half before we hit the road, so we’re going to practice our butts off, brainstorm ideas for certain parts, and just make sure the overall bill is really fun for the audience and for us!

 How are you planning on mixing the new album into the set?

 We’ll play the new singles for sure because they’re really fun.
 A lot of our fans listen to all our music, not just one specific record so we like to do a nice blend of all that stuff.
 We definitely want to play a handful of new songs, but not too many because the record comes out on May 20 and the tour starts the day before.
 It’s going to be very new, and we want people to know the tracks and have a good time.
 It’s always fun when everyone’s singing along!

 Was there ever a specific moment in your career where you felt like things really started to take off?

-I would say early 2013, when we released our first record This Couch is Long & Full of Friendship.
-We bought a van on Craigslist, a real crappy one for like five hundred dollars, and we were like, “Let’s go on tour, let’s do it!”
+I would say early 2013 when we released our first record This Couch is Long & Full of Friendship.
+We bought a van on Craigslist, a really crappy one for like five hundred dollars, and we were like, “Let’s go on tour, let’s do it!”
 So we booked a 64-day US tour just playing basement shows and DIY small spots, with a goal to do the tour and come back breaking even.
 On that run, on that tour, our van broke down in North Carolina and we had to miss all of the Florida shows.
 It was just like regular band stories you hear about life on the road.